thekalipo/DeParcevauxPouliquen/INTRODUCTION/Scope.md

 ## Analysis of the World and Shared Phenomena

 World Phenomena:
-- Farmers produce certain amount of food
+- Farmers seed their crops
-- Farmers irrigate their fields
+- Farmers fertilize their crops
-- Weather (adverse events) impacts the soil humidity
-- Weather forecasts
-- Farmers choose their crops
+- Farmers harvest their crops
+- Farmers measure their production
+- Water consumption figures are updated (every ... ? by farmers or another state system ?)
+- Soil moisture figures are updated
+- Vegetation index figures are updated
+- Rainfall conditions are updated
+- Rainfall previsions are updated

 Shared Phenomena:
 - Farmer enters production data